BBQ Gas Regulator – Barbecue Gas Hose and Regulator

 BBQ Gas Hose and Regulator — The Usual Suspects

-It’s the gas coming from these leaks that ignites and causes the vast majority of BBQ fires.
+It’s the gas coming from these leaks that ignites and causes the vast majority of gas BBQ fires.

 So what is all the media hype about?